Francormin/Francormin/README.md

 <img src="https://github.com/Francormin/Francormin/blob/main/assets/profile-gif.gif" alt="gif" />

 ## 👨‍💻 About Me
-<p align="center">After four years of study at Universidad Nacional de Córdoba, I currently have an associate's degree in Social Communication, and I only have the final thesis left to obtain my bachelor's degree.
-In recent years, I have been interested in technologies in general and programming in particular.
-I feel that this orientation change was very successful, for which I am very proud and I look forward to learn more about different technologies and programming languages.
-Besides, I have graduated last year from the Full-Stack Web Development career at Henry’s Bootcamp!
-And nowadays, I am looking for my first tech job opportunity.</p>
+<p align="center">I hold an associate's degree in Social Communication from Universidad Nacional de Córdoba, with only my final thesis pending to complete my bachelor's degree.
+Over the past few years, I’ve developed a strong passion for technology, especially programming, which led me to make a career shift that I am incredibly proud of.</p>

+<p align="center">To further solidify this transition, I successfully completed the Full-Stack Web Development program at Henry's bootcamp, where I gained hands-on experience in JavaScript and its ecosystem of technologies.</p>

+<p align="center">Now, I am eager to apply my skills and continue growing as I search for my first opportunity in the tech industry.</p>
 <br>

 ✔️ Tech Stack: JavaScript, HTML, CSS, Node.js, Express, React, Redux, PostgreSQL, MongoDB, Sequelize, Prisma, Mongoose